TIY-ATL-ROR-2015-May/course-notes/postwork.md

 ## Now What?

-Three big notes here:
+Keep in mind the following:

-1. Your focus should be the job hunt, marketing yourself, and more Ruby/Rails programming for a little bit.
+1. Your focus should probably be the job hunt, marketing yourself (i.e. portfolio), and improving your Ruby/Rails chops for a bit.

 2. As graduates of this course, my door is always open to you.
    I'll respond to emails and slack messages as best I'm able.
-   If you're interested in exploring something new, I'm happy to give you pointers if at all possible.
+   I'm also happy to help you dig into new topics that interest you.

-3. Keep learning and be mindful of impostor syndrome.
+3. Keep learning and be wary of impostor syndrome.
    You'll never know it all, neither will anyone else, and that's good.

-**tl;dr: Figure out what makes you excited about programming and chase it relentlessly.**

 ## Disclaimer

 What comes out of my mouth is not gospel.

-I'm going to suggest some things to look into to broaden your horizons over the next year or two.
-These things are a bit open ended and they are colored by my own biases and background.
-I'll try to point out where my preferences are influencing suggestions and where suggestions depend on the path you want to pursue.
+I'm going to suggest some things to look into to broaden your horizons over the next **year or two**.
+These things are a bit open ended and are colored by my own biases and background.
+I'll try to point out where my preferences are influencing suggestions.

-Shortly below you'll find a list of suggestions and a list of resources.
-There's a chance I'll add more resources to the list over the next week or so.
-The material will vary between abstract/conceptual content and code/project-focused technical content.

-As mentioned in the tldr above, you should do what *interests* you.
+Whatever your goals, I hope you have a discovered a love for programming.
-Don't view the below as an exhaustive task list to complete, look at it as a jumping off point to interesting destinations.
+Don't view the below as an exhaustive task list to complete, look at it as a jumping off point to interesting destinations and adventures. **Do what interests you.**

+There are three broad categories I'll group these suggestions into:

+R) Keep reinforcing your backend/web-dev chops.
+   * Write more Rails apps, practice unit testing, dip your toes in ops or frontend.

+F) Work on your fundamentals.
+   * Take the magic out of programming, master scoping and evaluation.

+P) Gain a greater appreciation for programming paradigms and new languages.
+   * What does it mean to do Object-Oriented or Functional Programming and why do we do it?

+They all share one common point: You'll learn the most by getting your hands dirty. :)

 ## The Confession